Djama1GIT/vivid/README.md

-# Green
+# Vivid

 Vivid is a AI book generation project based on FastAPI.

 ## Installation and Setup